Learn Bass Fishing - Selecting A Reel

 By Carter Phipps

-There are two common types of fishing reels used in bass fishing and understanding a little about each one will help you make a
+There are two common types of fishing reels used in bass fishing and understanding a little about each one will help you make a decision on which to use depending upon the type of fishing you will be doing out on the water.
+It is also important to know what is best when you begin to learn bass fishing because it can make life a whole lot easier.

-Spinner Reels - These reels are most commonly used by beginner anglers and recreational bass fisherman because they are very
+These reels are most commonly used by beginner anglers and recreational bass fisherman because they are very

-easy to use.
 The spinner reel mounts at the bottom of the fishing rod and has what is known as a "bail" that hold the line in place.

 The spinner real is very simple to use because you simply hold your line against the rod with a finger, flip the bail and cast your

-bait out.
 Once you have finished casting you just flip the bail back over and your ready to reel in the line.

-Bait Cast Reels - These reels are the most popular choice with advanced and professional bass anglers because it provides
+These reels are the most popular choice with advanced and professional bass anglers because it provides

 a lot more control over the casting process and allows for a lot more life like action to a bait in the water.